infomap module¶

 teleportation_weight (float, optional) – Used for teleporting between layers in multilayer networks.

--
+- add_nodes(nodes)¶

-(nodes)¶ Add several nodes.
+Add nodes.

 See also